eduardopax/command-runner/README.md

 Compile the project using __mvn clean install__ .

-Copy .jar file to folder to be used to run the program.
+Copy .jar file to folder that will be used to run the program.

 Create the folders /script and /config at the same folder.